KITrokopter/gui-concepts/README.md

 ##Disconnecting from all Quadrokopters:

 Clicking the "Disconnect from all Quadrokopters" button makes the application cut all connections to the quadrokopters.
 Should display an "Are you sure?" widget first, since flying quadrokopters would simply fall down.

+##Calibrating a camera

+Click calibrate on the main window to open the calibration window.
+For every camera tab do:
+Click calibrate camera.
+Slowly rotate a chess board in front of the camera, until enough images are gathered and the status message changes to "Calibrating camera".
+After calibration, by selecting the "Show corrected image" radio button, the undistorted image can be viewed.